esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 NLP tasks for which stop word removal can be applied are for example text classification or topic modelling.
 To cluster the words of a text into topic clusters, stop words are irrelevant.
 Having fewer and more revevant words would give better results.
 For other tasks such as text generation or question answering the full structure and context of the text are important and hence stop words should not be removed.
 This is also the case for named entitity recognition, since named entities can contain stop words themselves.

-The Dutch spacy model that we are using contains a list of stop words in the Dutch language.
+The Dutch spacy model contains a list of stop words in the Dutch language.
 ```python
 stopwords = nlp.Defaults.stop_words